Lorenzo Bartolini: Biography

 Bartolini was born in Savignano di Prato, near Prato, Tuscany.

 After studying at the Florentine Academy of Fine Arts, honing his skills and reputation as a modeller in alabaster, he went in 1797 to Paris, where he studied painting under Jean-Baptiste Frédéric Desmarais, and afterwards sculpture under François-Frédéric Lemot.
 The bas-relief Cleobis and Biton, with which he gained the second prize of the Academy in 1803, at once established his fame as a sculptor and gained for him a number of influential patrons.
 His bas-relief of the Battle of Austerlitz was among those executed for the column erected in Place Vendôme.
 He also executed many minor pieces for Vivant Denon, besides portrait busts of the opera composers Méhul and Cherubini.

 His great patron, however, was Napoleon, for whom he executed a colossal bust, and who sent him, on the recommendations of his sister Elisa Baciocchi, to the Accademia Carrara in Bergamo in 1807, to teach sculpture, in spite of local opposition.
-Here he remained as the quasi-official portrait sculptor to the Bonapartes till after the fall of Napoleon.
+Here he remained as the quasi-official portrait sculptor to the Bonapartes until after the fall of Napoleon.
 In 1833, Bartolini was elected to the National Academy of Design as an Honorary member.
 He then took up residence in Florence, where he lived until his death.

 He is buried in the Church of Santa Croce in north-east Florence.